Image-X-Institute/IntERAct/README.md

 ## Limitations and safety

 The UR3 robot has automated tasks up to 3 kg (6.6 lbs).
-It has reach radius of up to 500 mm (19.7 in) with 0.1 mm repeatability.
+It has reach radius of up to 500 mm (19.7 in) with 0.1 mm and 0.2 deg repeatability.
 For all other safety related issues, please visit the [Universal Robot website](https://www.universal-robots.com/articles/).

 ## Future work